-Want to know how financing can drive a clean energy future?
-Join us for the 13th Energy Efficiency Finance Forum (EEFF) — the premier conference for industry leaders like you — to explore cutting-edge initiatives and major opportunities to finance projects that save energy, reduce costs, and create jobs.
+The 13th Energy Efficiency Finance Forum (EEFF) — the premier conference for industry leaders — explored the vital role that financing will play in cutting-edge initiatives and major opportunities to finance projects that save energy, reduce costs, and create jobs.

-You will have a one-of-a-kind opportunity to network with leaders in finance, government, utilities, and energy service companies.
-In interactive sessions and dynamic plenaries, you will learn about successful projects and innovative models.
-You will discuss ways to overcome barriers, scale the industry, and deliver deep energy savings.
+Attendees had the opportunity to network with leaders in finance, government, utilities, and energy service companies.
+In interactive sessions and dynamic plenaries, participants learned about successful projects and innovative models and discovered ways to overcome barriers, scale the industry, and deliver deep energy savings.

 For more than a decade, the Finance Forum has brought together a diverse mix of participants including clean-tech and energy efficiency investors; financiers; real estate professionals; community development finance institutions and other mission-driven lenders; utility staff; local, state, and federal officials; policymakers; NGOs; energy service company personnel; energy efficiency program planners, operators, and evaluators; and marketing experts.

 Click here to view a list of organizations that participated in EEFF's 2018 conference.

 Jigar Shah, executive director of the U.S. Department of Energy's Loan Programs Office (LPO), presented the opening keynote address at the virtual Energy Efficiency Finance Forum(EEFF).
 Mr. Shah discussed strategies and partnerships that could open the LPO's $40 billion of available loan capital to fund energy efficiency initiatives.
 Attendees discovered why this portfolio has historically not funded many efficiency projects and what can be done to change it.
 Read more about Jigar Shah here.